luizhsc/projetas/readme.md

 ## Reference Post
-A documentação oficial do Laravel está disponível no <a href="https://laravel.com">Website do Laravel.</a>
+The official Laravel documentation is available <a href="https://laravel.com">Website do Laravel.</a>

 ## Meta